rjpcasalino/web_bt/pages/index.md

 title: Boring Tranquility
 layout: basic
 ---

 ### Hi, I'm <a href="mailto:ryan@boringtranquility.io" rel="me">Ryan Casalino</a>.<span>&#128406;</span>
-I'm a programmer with a passion for all things related to the web and, yep, I sometimes write raw HTML (e.g.,`<br>`).
-I'm into the POSIX standard.
-What else?
-I like reading books and among my favorites are [Rabbit Redux](https://en.wikipedia.org/wiki/Rabbit_Redux), [The Art of Peace](https://en.wikipedia.org/wiki/Morihei_Ueshiba), and [UNIX: A History and a Memoir](https://www.amazon.com/UNIX-History-Memoir-Brian-Kernighan/dp/1695978552).
-I'm big into self-hosting and this website is hosted on "bare metal" in my home in Seattle, WA.
-I use nginx and NixOS (and some magic) to get it done.

-Here are some quotes I really enjoy and sum up my views on software programming:
+I'm a programmer that's more of a rambler in the groves of academe than a serious student.
+I read comparatively little.
+I try to understand as best I can most everything I put my mind to.
+I more often than not come up short.
+I feel we can sometimes enter a boring tranquility of sorts wherein little is ventured and much less else is gained.
+In the realm of $WORK, I tend to fallback to intellectually certified individuals:

 > The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.
 >> <span>&mdash;</span>Brian Kernighan